bnarath/Excel-Kickstarter-Project/README.md

 # Excel-Kickstarter-Project

 ## Problem Description:
-Though, over 2B is raised is Kickstarter crowdfunding platform, only a third of campaigns are successful in raising the required funds.
+Though, over 2B is raised in Kickstarter crowdfunding platform, only a third of campaigns are successful in raising the required funds.

 ## Analysis Goal: